 You can get a good tone by connecting your voice to your breath by using energy and effort.

-You make strong vibrations through clear tones which you can feel on your head and all over your face depending on the type of the note’s pitch, whether high or low.
+You make strong vibrations through clear tones that you can feel on your head and all over your face depending on the type of the note’s pitch, whether high or low.

 Sweeten Your Singing Tone Through Vocal Tonality Exercises